arangodb/docs/3.10/programs-arangod-javascript.md

 `--javascript.v8-options options`

-Optional arguments to pass to the V8 Javascript engine.
+Optional arguments to pass to the V8 JavaScript engine.
 The V8 engine will run with default settings unless explicit options are specified using this option.
 The options passed will be forwarded to the V8 engine which will parse them on its own.
 Passing invalid options may result in an error being printed on